warehouse-web/warehouse/src/pages/events/2020-04-11-talk-200-sisters-souvenirs.md

       bleaching is deployed throughout as a “printing” method, with the 200 Sisters logo inscribed through the removal of dye, as a model for uncovering what is there but hidden.
+  - type: images
+    image: /img/dscf0157.jpg
+  - type: text
+    body: >-
+      “In my approach to the BKV catalogue archive, consciously misreading discriminatory or otherwise questionable material, became my method of disrupting the predominantly male-dominated writing of art history, of which the exhibition history of Badischer Kunstverein is only one of many examples.
+But the act of “misreading” is also very much about celebrating the many unknown women depicted in painting and sculpture and the few female, queer or otherwise marginalised artists in the 200-year history of Badischer Kunstverein.
+Instead of claiming moral and political correctness, I am pointing to the side notes and allow the images to be slippery and potent with alternative, emancipatory, at times absurd or humorous meanings.” – Rebecca Stephany.

+      Following the 200 Sisters Souvenirs presentation by Rebecca Stephany, writer Amelia Groom will give a personal response to the project, focusing on questions of historical erasure as well as the possibilities of bleach-inscriptions within feminist responses to archival inheritance.
+  - type: images
+    image: /img/dscf0209.jpg
+  - type: images
+    image: /img/dscf0153.jpg
+  - type: images
+    image: /img/dscf0227.jpg
+    caption: '200 Sisters Souvenirs.
+Photography: Roos Quakernaat.'
 location: 'San Serriffe, Amsterdam'
 date: 2020-01-11T12:02:16.428Z
 ---